SumiSastri/dev-blogs/docs/local-environment-setup/part3-computer-shells.md

 By default the command line on a Mac is fairly unhelpful and not nearly as pleasent to work on as it can be with a few tweaks.

-If you skipped the pre-install checks, you will need to

 Type `echo $0` or `which zsh`
 If you get the answer `/bin/zsh` then you are in the Zish shell and if you get `/bin/bash` you are in the Bash shell.